beyescay/memento/README.md

 2. Web links (For e.g. a blog link on French Revolution).
 3. Generic text (Whatever you type in the text box.
 For e.g., Hola - Hello)

-For e.g., You can type in something similar to this!
+For e.g., You can type in something like this!
 <p align="center"><img src="images/desc2.png" width="400" height="600"/></p>

 As soon you enter the URL, I start the timer.
 When the timer reaches the first checkpoint, I send a notification in the app asking you to revisit the link.